tjlauer/MavPASS_CIS122_20211007/README.md

 ### ClockAngle.cs
  - The student's solution to the clock angle problem.

-### Whiteboard.jpg
- - A picture of the whiteboard that the students used to work out a solution to the problem.
- - <em>All students present worked collaboratively on the whiteboard, i.e. each wrote something on the board.</em>

 <hr>

 ## The Whiteboard

 ![A picture of the whiteboard](https://github.com/tjlauer/MavPASS_CIS122_20211007/blob/main/Whiteboard.jpg?raw=true)
+ - A picture of the whiteboard that the students used to work out a solution to the problem.
+ - <em>All students present worked collaboratively on the whiteboard, i.e. each wrote something on the board.</em>
+ - File = Whiteboard.jpg

 <br><hr>